X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Abstract

 \section{Abstract}

-We introduce X-ray Particle Tracking Velocimetry (XPTV) as a promising method to quantitatively resolve the velocity field and associated rheological quantities of polymer melt flow within the nozzle of a fused filament fabrication (FFF) printer.
-Employing tungsten powder as tracer particles embedded within a polymer filament, we investigate melt flow dynamics through an aluminum nozzle in a custom-designed experimental setup, based on commercial designs.
+We introduce X-ray Particle Tracking Velocimetry (XPTV) as a promising method to quantitatively resolve the velocity field and associated rheological information of polymer melt flow within the nozzle of a fused filament fabrication (FFF) printer.
+Employing tungsten powder as tracer particles embedded within a polymer filament, we investigate melt flow dynamics through an aluminum nozzle in a custom setup comparable to commercial printers.
 The velocity profiles obtained via XPTV reveal significant deviations from classical Newtonian flow, highlighting complex heterogeneous and non-isothermal behavior within the melt.
 From these measurements, we determine the local infinitesimal strain rate tensor and correlate flow-induced non-Newtonian effects to spatially varying temperature distributions, reflecting incomplete thermal homogenization within the nozzle.
-Our findings demonstrate the capability of XPTV to quantify both velocity fields and rheological properties, underscoring its potential as a future tool for investigating opaque polymer melt flows in additive manufacturing, industrial processing, and rheology.
-To our knowledge, this represents the first reported application of XPTV in polymer melt rheology, offering a new approach to address measurement challenges previously inaccessible to conventional optical methods.
+We complement the experiments with computational fluid dynamics simulations of the flow inside the printing nozzle, incorporating filament melting through an enthalpy–porosity formulation and treating the air–polymer melt interface using a two-phase approach.
+The simulated velocity profiles agree closely with the XPTV measurements across the investigated operating conditions, supporting the experimental interpretation.
+Our findings demonstrate the capability of XPTV to quantify both velocity fields and rheological properties, underscoring its potential as a tool for investigating opaque polymer melt flows in additive manufacturing, industrial processing, and rheology.
+To our knowledge, this is the first application of XPTV to polymer melt rheology.
+It enables measurements that are inaccessible to conventional optical methods.